ESOP-Members/ESOP/README.md

 # ESOP - Every Service at one place
-It is a web application in which various types of services are provided to the users.
+It is a web application in which various type of services are provided to the users.